ishanambike/Stock-price-prediction-using-headline-sentiment-analysis/README.md

 vaderSentiment and Hugging Face were used for sentiment analysis.

-Using the sentiments scores built Neural Network and XGBoost models.
-Also compared the models.
+Using the sentiment scores built Neural Network and XGBoost models.
+Also compared the model performances.